lkilpatrick/gitstream-mkdocs/docs/11_github-app-onboarding.md

 To start using gitStream, create the following files in each repo's main branch with the following content.

-Add the following files into each of your repos main branch:
+Add the following 2 files into each of your repos main branch:

+1. `.cm/gitstream.cm`
+2. `.github/workflows/gitstream.yml`

+Copy-paste from here:

 === ":octicons-file-code-16: `.cm/gitstream.cm`"